NotReallySynthPlls/NotReallySynthPlls/docs/talk/index.md

 ## Back to PLLs, in Analog World

 Despite the lack of overt need for locking to any particular phase, SoC clock generators are still primarily built from PLLs.
-In principal, these systems could use an open-loop oscillator, if we could find one that was (a) sufficiently stable across temperature, voltage, or any other long-term variations, (b) had sufficient programmability to cover any diversity in target system frequencies, and (c) oscillated at the target system frequencies.
+In principal, these systems could use an open-loop oscillator, if we could find one with (a) sufficient stability across temperature, voltage, and any other long-term variations, (b) sufficient programmability to cover any diversity in target system frequencies, and (c) oscillated at the target system frequencies.

 We don't really have any of those.
 The typical SoC clock generator (shown here in analog form) uses a lower-frequency oscillator, paired with a feedback-based frequency multiplier (the PLL).
 Programmability is afforded via the division ratio N, assuming we can tweak any related parameters (e.g. for loop stability) along with it.
 All of the liabilities of feedback systems (their propensity to oscillate, intolerable analog guys talking about their phase-whatever) come along for the ride.
 ![image-20201202134327180](image-20201202134327180.png)